-If you and the public agency agree in writing to waive the resolution meeting or if you cannot resolve the issues in mediation or a resolution meeting within 30 calendar days of the date the public agency received your request for a hearing, the due process hearing may proceed.
-The 45-calendar day timeline for the due process hearing begins at this point.
+If you and the school agree in writing to waive the resolution meeting or if you cannot resolve the issues in mediation or a resolution meeting within 30 calendar days of the date the school received your request for a hearing, the due process hearing may proceed.
+The 45 calendar day timeline for the due process hearing begins at this point.